perryd01/miklosdaniel.hu/src/content/projects/unaswrappergo.md

 Using this you can confidently fetch data from the Unas API using Golang.

-You can:

-- authenticate using api key
+You can authenticate using an api key, fetch products, categories and storage data.
-- fetch products
-- fetch categories
-- fetch storage data